 Recently we have been working on her smelling sense as I thought it would be something new and fun to do with her.
 We use cocktail sausages and she is doing well with it.

 We have been very lucky and was sent a very beautiful crushed velour lead and collar set by The Mutley Crew for Rosie to wear on our walks, red really suits her.
-Every walk we get compliments on her and her velour attire which you can find here.
-I cannot recommend them enough.
+Every walk we get compliments on her and her velour attire, I cannot recommend them enough.

 We don’t have a problem with this aspect at all, She is so friendly and loving and will just spend her time kissing you.
 She has a few doggie friends in our area, 3 of them which are Labradors and around the same age which she regularly plays with.